 ||If you have chronic kidney disease, diabetes or coronary artery disease or are at high risk of coronary artery disease

-If you're age 60 or older, and use of medications results in lower systolic blood pressure (such as less than 140 mm Hg), your medications won't need to be changed unless they cause negative effects to your health or quality of life.
+If you're age 60 or older, and use of medications produces lower systolic blood pressure (such as less than 140 mm Hg), your medications won't need to be changed unless they cause negative effects to your health or quality of life.

 Also, people older than 60 commonly have isolated systolic hypertension — when diastolic pressure is normal but systolic pressure is high.

-The category of medication your doctor prescribes depends on your blood pressure measurements and whether you also have other medical problems.
+The category of medication your doctor prescribes depends on your blood pressure measurements and your other medical problems.

 Medications to treat high blood pressure